jtogrul/gogetenv/README.md

 # GoGetEnv
-Just a simple go program to serve basic request information and environment variables of server over port 80.
+Just a simple go program to echo basic HTTP request details and serve environment variables of host over port 80.
-Can be useful for testing or troubleshooting clusters, microservices etc.
+Can be useful for testing or troubleshooting load balancer, proxy, container setups etc.

 ## Warning
 **Don't use on production environment**